chammami/logs-analysis-spark/README.md

 # Logs analysis with Spark

-This repository hosts an application project to practice data wrangling and modeling using Apache Spark.
+This repository hosts a sample project to practice data wrangling and modeling using Apache Spark.

 The main objective of this project is to protect a web server namely [Link](http://www.almhuette-raith.at/) from bot attacks by using a mixed of domain knowledge and Machine Learning techniques.

 The project structure is detailed below.
 To reproduce my work, you can follow the steps detailed below.

-Thank you for considering examining my work and application !

 ```bash
 ├── data